The Shriek

 The Shriek is a 1933 animated short film produced by Walter Lantz Productions as part of the Oswald the Lucky Rabbit series.
-The cartoon's title is a parody of the 1921 Paramount film The Sheik.
+The cartoon's title is a parody of the 1921 Paramount Pictures film The Sheik.

 Plot summary

 Oswald and the girl beagle are on a camel, riding through the Egyptian desert.
 One day, they are encountered by a wolf wearing a bandana and also riding a camel.
 The girl beagle is taken by the wolf and is brought into the latter's hideout, an ancient Egyptian temple.
 Though the temple's entrance is closed upon his arrival, Oswald is able to crawl under it.

 In a chamber of the temple, the wolf is smooching the girl beagle.
 As Oswald knocks on the door, the wolf stops momentarily to confront the rabbit.
 After opening the door, the wolf hurls a log at Oswald, only to miss.
 Oswald quickly dashes into the chamber, locking the wolf outside.

 As the wolf struggles to reenter the room, Oswald pulls the bandages off a wooden mannequin, causing it to spin.
 He then uses it to drill a hole in one of the chambers walls to make their escape.

 While they are going through the temple's many corridors and are not seen by their tormentor, Oswald tells the girl beagle to hide in another chamber while he tries to looks for exits.
 While he searches, Oswald is spotted by the wolf but still manages to stay on the run.

 At the chamber where she is hiding, the girl beagle notices three kinds of materials: blankets, wooden staffs, and metal urns with eerie faces.
 She then uses them to create a scary disguise.
 Oswald returns inside and is slightly trembled upon seeing what she came up with.
 When the girl beagle reveals herself, Oswald is relieved and at the same time inspired to use a similar strategy for their getaway.